seinecle/blog/_posts/2022-09-08-gephi-code-retreat-2022-impressions.md

 I used Java first to create custom gexf files (custom made networks!!) and finally [some plugins for Gephi](https://gephi.org/plugins/#/browse/search/levallois).

 Another big help in learning how to program was Stackoverflow.
-This is a THE Q&A website for programming issues, and browsing back to the first question I asked on it, you see it really shows that I was [transitioning from Excel to Java](https://stackoverflow.com/revisions/7200090/1)!
+This is THE Q&A website for programming issues, and browsing back to the first question I asked on it, you see it really shows that I was [transitioning from Excel to Java](https://stackoverflow.com/revisions/7200090/1)!

 Knowing how to program came with exponential benefits, beyond Gephi and right away.
 Java is a versatile language which enabled me to easily [analyze text](https://aclanthology.org/S13-2068/), create [web apps](https://nocodefunctions.com), [desktop apps](https://github.com/seinecle/Gaze), publish courses [in fancy formats](https://seinecle.github.io/mk99/), [grade large groups of students without going mad](https://github.com/emlyon/GradingPicsOnBrightspace), [teach a course on how to create mobile apps](https://seinecle.github.io/codapps/), [create silly personal projects](https://github.com/seinecle/lescalanquessontellesouvertes), and more.